The Rapture and Resurrection of the Church

 If we go the liberal route God’s message to us is lost.

 Defining the Church:

-In Revelation Chapters two and three the “visible” church represents all church history.
+In Revelation Chapters two and three the “visible” church which some see can represent all church history.
 The Church has two general groupings.
 One is called the “visible” church and it encompasses all who call themselves “Christian”.
 It has different names, such as Roman Catholic, Protestant, Reformed, Episcopal, Methodist etc. It is comprised of both unbelievers and believers.

 The other is called the “invisible” Church.
 It is solely comprised of all true believers on the Lord Jesus Christ.
 In Colossians 1:18 the Church is stated to be the Body of the Messiah.